 This landmark represents Paris, along with Notre Dame, and is immediately recognizable all over the world.
 I’ve enjoyed exploring the Eiffel Tower from the two levels you can reach by elevator or stairs.

 The design is complicated and intricate, far more than it appears from a distance.
 The metal is held together with more than 2 million rivets.
 These metal pieces, each so small, work together to hold up the massive structure.
 And it’s been standing since 1889.

 Stories from World War II claim that explosives were set around the Eiffel Tower and that Adolf Hitler ordered it to be blown up.
 Whether or not that’s true (we will probably never know), the Iron Lady is a landmark seen from all over central Paris.
 Here’s to many more years of this iconic tower standing tall.

 How about you?
-Have a visited a landmark that stands out in your mind?
+Have a visited any of these landmarks of the U.S. and Europe?
+Is there a landmark that stands out in your mind?
 Is there someplace you hope to visit?